A homeowner installs an electric radiant floor – a type of electric heater – in his home

 Disadvantages of Electric Forced Air Furnaces

-• More expensive – You’ll be spending approximately three times more money with electric-powered furnaces than you would with a gas-powered alternative.
+• More expensive to run – You’ll be spending approximately three times more money with electric-powered furnaces than you would with a gas-powered alternative.

 • Slower heating – Electric furnaces take time to heat the air through the heating elements, meaning you need to keep them on longer for your house to reach your desired temperature.